george-hawkins/mini-quad-2023/liftoff.md

 Camera angles
 -------------

-Liftoff defaults to a camera angle of 30&deg; which is considered way too high for a beginner - most videos etc. recommend around 10&deg; and some suggest even lower values.
+Liftoff defaults to a camera angle of 30&deg; which is considered way too high for a beginner - most videos etc. recommend between 5&deg; and 10&deg; - I started at 5&deg;.

 You can adjust the camera angle while playing with the up and down arrows but it'll revert to 30&deg; each time you restart.